Pennsylvania's Closely Watched Special Election Is Tuesday. Here's What You Need to Know

 On Tuesday, Pennsylvania will hold a special election to fill the seat left vacant by Republican Rep. Tim Murphy, who resigned amid a sex scandal last fall.
-Like many special elections, the race is being closely monitored for cues about what it could mean for the upcoming midterm elections.
+Like many special elections, the race is being closely monitored for clues about what it could mean for the upcoming midterm elections.
 Though the District has been Republican-held since 2003, the Democrat in the race has gained traction.

 Here’s what to know before voters head to the polls on March 13th.